The Unembraced Artist Within

 Lately I’ve been having lots of conversations with artists about creativity, art, spirituality of art…There seems to be disagreement on what creativity actually is–what art is at its essence.
 There have been many writings on the topic over the span of history and time…I don’t claim to know many of them, I only know my own experience.
 As a teacher, I have also watched a few others’ experiences along the way as well.

 My teacher heart longs for others to have parts of themselves unlocked.
 For me, for many years, there were many parts of myself locked up, waiting for the right time to be expressed.
 This is to be human.
-This is not a special phenomenon to me.
-A king, Solomon, once said, “For everything there is a season under heaven.”
+This is not a special phenomenon for me.
+King Solomon once said, “For everything there is a season under heaven.”
 How true!!!

 From my conversations and explorations I offer you these thoughts, however incomplete, that you too may be set free from anything that keeps you bound from expressing the deep things inside of you.
-May you unleash the things that have been with you, waiting to be expressed–the groaning things– that thing inside you that you were created FOR.
+May you unleash the things that have been with you, waiting to be expressed—the groaning things— those things inside you that you were created FOR.

 First, we are all meant to create the thing that we were meant to create.
 What is it?
 How to find it?
-Where it can emerge?
-When it’s time is?
+Where can it emerge?
+When is its time?
 Well, those are all for the artist to discern.
 That’s the curious, fun of it all!

 Art flows out of identity.
 It cannot be separated from its creator.
 Every fingerprint of what was made is from the artist.
 The art was touched, considered, carefully crafted.
 If the artist questions herself, she is lost.
 If he cannot decide what he was made to do, he will be frustrated.
 The quest after identity is paramount.
 The freest artists I know are confident in their skin—they like who they are.
 They like what they make, even if no one else does.
-They feel a sense of call from their Maker or from their art itself and they follow.
+They feel a sense of call from their Maker or from their art itself and they follow...
 They don’t control.
 They discover.
 They watch.
 They pay attention.
 They listen.
-Of course, they use all their God—given senses.
-If something they’ve made is “undone or still in progress” they know it—including themselves.
+Of course, they use all their God-given senses.
+If something they’ve made is “undone” or “still in progress” they know it—including themselves.
 They might think they’ve made something from their most solid sense of self: and the following year, to their own surprise, they’ve made something even more expressive of what’s within.
-This doesn’t negate that they made the first with all the passion, security, and groundedness they had then.
+This doesn’t negate that they made the former with all the passion, security, and grounded-ness they had at the time of creation.
 That was real too.
-That was authentic to where they were, how much of themselves they knew then.
+That was authentic to where they were; it was how much of themselves they knew then.
 That was enough.

 Art is creative work.
-I think art is much more than what we’ve decided to put on the shelves, in the schools, studios, or what the masters liked.
-I think art is a thing that was made with something like this process described here (I’m sure I’m leaving out a lot).
+I think art is much more than what we’ve decided to put on the shelves, in the schools, studios, or what the masters deemed glorious.

 Art is beautiful.
-Even if it is grotesque in part, if there’s not some element of beauty in it–it’s simply an opinion.
-Those are opinions and observations of evil that infiltrate the world.
+Even if it is grotesque in part, if there’s not some element of beauty in it—it’s simply an opinion.
+There are so many opinions and observations of evil that infiltrate the art world.
 Of course we could never “prove” all the things that one would find beautiful because each of us sees in part.
-I would not claim that something was empirically beautiful or ugly—we’d probably have to check with every person in the world to decide!
+On my own, I would not claim that something was empirically beautiful or ugly—we’d probably have to check with every person in the world to decide!
 If one person can see some beauty from their angle (perhaps leaving out the psychopaths or possessed)—well, then, they can see it.
 So, it’s got some beauty to it.

 Art is free.
 Even though art can be purposeful, I truly don’t believe it has an agenda.
 It evokes.
 It calls.
 It stirs.
 It creates.
 It opens up original thought.
 It creates curiosity.
-Often when I write something, I hardly have an idea what it will say, do, be, or become.
+Often when I write something, I hardly have an idea of what it will say, do, be, or become.
 Of course there are “artistic stories.”
-Stories are planned, structured.
+Stories are planned and structured.
 They have an agenda.
-I’m sure with writing there is a grand mixture of art with story.
+I’m sure with writing there is a grand mixture of art within every story.
 Some stories are pure art.
-Perhaps how they came to be followed some sort of story structure because the artist’s fingerprint knows story…is story.
-But this kind of art-story would have a purpose in mind but not know what it would become until it became that.
+Perhaps how these artful stories came to be started out following some sort of story structure because the artist’s fingerprint knows story…is story.
+The true artist’s story would have a purpose in mind upon embarkment, but simply not know what it would become until it became that.
+It would “happened upon itself.”
 It wouldn’t be tirelessly maneuvered propaganda.
 I believe art tells stories but I truly don’t believe it knows what it tells until it is finished.
 Just like a life story.
 Our stories are art.
 There is story in art because story is mapped onto the human heart but I don’t believe stories are always art.

 Art is meant to be expressed and shared, even just with one person—even if that person is the creator himself.
-The trinitarian view here would suggest that we are never alone in solitude, we are actually collaborating in the creation, in the sharing, in the making with the Father, the Son, and the Holy Spirit.
+The Trinitarian view here would suggest that we are never alone in solitude, we are actually collaborating in the creation…in the sharing…in the making with the Father, the Son, and the Holy Spirit.
 Hence the idea of the “muse.”
-Even if you imagine your audience while creating–maybe you have something to say to them–then you’re not alone.
-They are with you.
+Even if you imagine your audience while creating—maybe you have something to say to them.
+They are with you in your mind.
 Maybe you imagine someone else with you, peering over your shoulder as you make.
 You’re not alone.
 This particular beauty has already been shared with one first set of eyes: your own.
 I’ve heard many artists say that some of the most sacred times they have are when they simply make art for their own enjoyment.
 It takes the “product” mentality out of the equation when this becomes a ritual.
 Here by “product,” I mean the things that are simply what we pump out for specific purposes.
-They don’t necessarily have creative power–they meet a need, but perhaps they don’t inspire, instruct, re-create.
+They don’t necessarily have creative power—they meet a need, but perhaps they don’t inspire, instruct, re-create.
 Perhaps there is no “aliveness” to them.
+These are products.
+And products have their place.

 Art is risk.
 There are many obstacles to the artist.
 Many battles must be fought through.
 Mental, emotional, physical, environmental—you name it!
 There are sacrifices that are made.
 So when you honor an artist, those words won’t be wasted.
 There’s much that they had to face to make this.
 There was much to do, to question, to find, to reject.

 I’m sure we can make “pieces of art” where something is made with part of the list I came up with above…with some things missing.
 This is not a black and white room here or a polarizing topic.
-Artists see in the spectrum of color…“the gray,” if you will (let’s not offend them by only giving them the gray scale)...
+Artists see in the spectrum of color…technicolor!
+(Let’s not offend them by only giving them only gray)...

 May we have the bravery to unleash the depths of us into the world—at least to some degree—some new degree each day.